Infection Immunology and Translational Medicine

 - travel and training allowances

-Overseas applicants who apply by the deadline of 10 January 2014 and who are successful in their application will be nominated for additional funding from within the University, to cover the overseas fee rate.
+Overseas applicants who apply by the deadline of 12 noon (UK time) on 9 January 2015 and who are successful in their application will be nominated for additional funding from within the University, to cover the overseas fee rate.

 a personal statement